 Frustrated by the limitations of radio-tracking manually, Debbie sought to develop a solution.
 Envisioning the use of drones, she has spent the last few years collaborating with a diverse range of people to bring Wildlife Drones to life.
 At Wildlife Drones, we have developed the world’s most advanced radio-tracking drone system that can provide you with real-time locations on multiple animals all at once.

 We have already worked on a variety of projects tracking a diversity of animals.
-From the reintroduction of endangered species, to being deployed to search for missing tagged animals – we are here to help you radio-tracking animals the smart way.
+From the reintroduction of endangered species, to being deployed to search for missing tagged animals – we are here to help you take your tracking to new heights.